Supporting since 2025

 Background

-- The Amur region.
-Across this transboundary landscape they are funding two large scale projects with WCS; these cover a range of support for national park staff through SMART training, providing equipment, population monitoring of both Amur leopards and tigers and community focused projects.
-The teams are collaborating with local villagers to reduce snares in the forests to protect big cats and their prey from poaching by funding and training community antipoaching teams; villages receive training to help householders avoid confrontations with big cats and what to do if a conflict situation arises.
+- The Amur region – across this transboundary landscape they are funding two large scale projects; these cover a range of technical assistance support for national park staff through SMART training, providing equipment, population monitoring of both Amur leopards and tigers and community focused projects.
+Funding will enable analysis of 18 months of data from a connectivity study conducted in the Ussurisk Nature Reserve which began in 2025.

 Achievements and Objectives